6 Ways to Lower High Blood Pressure

 - Chocolate Reduces Blood Pressure.
 This review of 10 studies confirms that chocolate reduces blood pressure (but not to the same extent in all participants).
 This isn’t license to grab a Snickers® .
 The health effect is from the antioxidant nutrients in dark chocolate.
 If you add a lot of sugar and partially hydrogenated fat, you gain weight and do not reap much in the way of cardio benefits.
 Try a square of dark chocolate for dessert (sorry, no Chubby Hubby ® ice cream.)

 Final thoughts: Please monitor your blood pressure at home.
 That is more reliable than tests under stress during periodic office visits and you will be able see the effect of any diet or supplement changes.
+This LINK is to a monitor well rated by Consumer Reports.
 Don’t suddenly stop medications.
 This site is informational and not a substitute for professional advice.
 Consult a health practitioner that knows nutrition and appreciates non-toxic remedies.

 Radio Show: Pharmacist, naturopath and Certified Clinical Nutritionist, Dr. James LaValle, talked about some of these natural substances—interview.

 Copyright 2010, 2017 and 2019 by Martie Whittekin, CCN